 Cold Weather Clothing

 The uniform calls for solid navy blue sweaters, jackets, or wind breakers.
 Only the CCS insignias will be allowed on clothing.
 Any other sweaters will be removed and kept in the office until the end of the day.
+No HOODIES.

 Students should realize fully that any member of the school staff has the authority to correct misconduct at any time.
 A deliberate refusal to obey a reasonable request made by personnel, insubordination, quarrelsome argumentation, or sassing insolence call for disciplinary action by any member of the staff or Principal.